 Parents will be invited to their child's termly review meeting, which will be led by the class teacher, who has a good knowledge and understanding of the child and who is aware of their needs and attainment.
 At this meeting, the class teacher may be supported by the SENDCO.
-The meeting will provide an opportunity for the parent to share their concerns and, together with the teacher, agree their aspirations for their child.
+The meeting will provide an opportunity for the parent to discuss with the teacher successes, next steps and agree their aspirations for their child.

-Parents are welcome to request a meeting with the class teacher or SENDCO to discuss any issues, at any time, in addition to the termly review meeting.
+Parents are welcome to request a meeting with the class teacher to discuss any issues, at any time, in addition to the termly review meeting.

-7. The School's Provision Map
+7. The School's SEN Register